Fresh Asparagus Recipes

 Preparing asparagus is simple, but there are a few tricks to it that will make it easier.
 Here are some recipes to get you started as the days start to warm up.
 I’ll start with the baked asparagus recipes, and move on to fresh asparagus soup.

 I use my stick blender to puree the asparagus soup.
 It’s handy for using with hot things that you don’t want to try to pour into a blender.
-Here’s some good ones I’ve found:
+Here are some models that will serve you well:

 Oven Roasted Asparagus